ZhenyingZhu/StudyNotes/ASP.md

 - View injection can be useful to populate options in UI elements, such as dropdown lists.
 Create a service `ProfileOptionsService` and create several methods like `public List<string> ListGenders()` to list all the possible values.
 - Can override a DI service by override its name: `@inject MyHtmlHelper Html` changes the default Html tag helper.

+## Razor

 [Layout](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/layout?view=aspnetcore-3.1)

-- common suer interface elements: app header, navigation, menu elements, footer
+- common user interface elements: app header, navigation, menu elements, footer
 - scripts and stylesheets are also defined in layout.
 - Can have multiple layouts and views choose which to use by `@{ Layout = "_Layout"; }`
 - Every layout should have `RenderBody`